harelba/q/README.markdown

         ```q "SELECT c6,SUM(c5)/1024.0 AS size FROM exampledatafile GROUP BY c6 ORDER BY size DESC LIMIT 5"```

+  * Now we'll see how we can format the output itself, so it looks better:

+        ```q -f "2=%4.2f" "SELECT c6,SUM(c5)/1024.0 AS size FROM exampledatafile GROUP BY c6 ORDER BY size DESC LIMIT 5"```

 2. A more complicated example, showing time manipulation.
 Let's assume that we have a file with a timestamp as its first column.
 We'll show how it's possible to get the number of rows per full minute:

         q "SELECT DATETIME(ROUND(c1/60000)*60000/1000,'unixepoch','-05:00') as min, COUNT(1) FROM datafile*.gz GROUP BY min"